tevador/RandomX/doc/design.md

 ### Branches

-Modern CPUs include a sophisticated [branch predictor](https://en.wikipedia.org/wiki/Branch_predictor) unit to ensure uninterrupted flow of instructions.
+Modern CPUs include a sophisticated branch predictor unit [[3](https://en.wikipedia.org/wiki/Branch_predictor)] to ensure uninterrupted flow of instructions.
 If a branch prediction fails, the speculatively executed instructions are thrown away, which results in a certain amount of wasted energy with each misprediction.
 To maximize the amount of useful work per unit of energy, mispredictions must be avoided.

+For a consensus protocol, we could use either random branches or predefined branching patterns.
+With random branches, CPU misprediction rate is slightly higher than it would be without pattern recognition because the processor keeps trying to find repeated patterns in a sequence that has no regularities [[4](https://www.agner.org/optimize/microarchitecture.pdf)].
+With predefined branching patterns, the general-purpose CPU predictor would be always less efficient than a specialized predictor that exactly matches the pattern.

-The best way to maximize CPU efficiency is not to have any branches at all.
-Therefore, RandomX programs are branchless.
+Therefore, the best way to maximize CPU efficiency is not to have any branches at all.
+RandomX programs are branchless.

 ### CPU Caches

 #### L1 and L2 cache

 L1 and L2 caches are located close to the CPU execution units and provide the best random access latency of around 3-15 cycles.
-This latency can be efficiently hidden by [out of order execution](https://en.wikipedia.org/wiki/Out-of-order_execution).
+This latency can be efficiently hidden by out of order execution [[5](https://en.wikipedia.org/wiki/Out-of-order_execution)].
 RandomX programs access almost exclusively "L1" and "L2" parts of the Scratchpad with a 3:1 access ratio to take advantage of the low latency caches.

 #### L3 cache
 The L3 cache is much larger and located further from the CPU core.
 As a result, its access latencies are usually around 30-50 cycles.
 While this is much faster than reading data from DRAM, it can cause stalls in program execution.